Understanding the past will help you comprehend the present and prepare for the future.

 Lakeland’s History Club is “probably as vibrant as it’s ever been,” says Dodgson.

-The club’s recent activities have included an open mic night at The Pub and a video game competition involving Assassins Creed 3 – which is based on the American Revolution.
+The Club’s recent activities have included an open mic night at The Pub and a video game competition involving Assassins Creed 3 – a game based on the American Revolution.

 Other regular activities include field trips (recent excursions have been to the Chicago Field Museum and the Milwaukee Public Museum) and the sponsorship of political debates in Sheboygan.